Storm King Park viewpoint over the Hudson Valley

 Measurable Transparent Community-facing

-Why the Hudson Valley is a beachhead
+Why the Hudson Valley leads

 County-level map showing organics assessment data across the Hudson Valley